kookmin-sw/capstone-2025-13/API.md

 Authenticate user and generate JWT tokens

 - Description

         Validates user credentials and provides access and refresh tokens.
+        Tokens are valid for 15 minutes.
+        Refreshed tokens will be invalidated for the previous token.
+        The refresh token can be used to obtain new access tokens until they expire.
+        This endpoint is not protected and can be used by unauthenticated clients.

 #### RequestBody